Multi-Distribution Robust Conformal Prediction: Experimental Details

+Household surveys for mapping economic well-being are infrequent or missing especially in regions where nationally representative surveys are limited by local resources~\citep{blumenstock2015predicting}.
+In these scenarios, satellite imagery offers a scalable proxy: a practical strategy is to learn from countries with the desired economic label then transfer to countries with images only~\citep{brian2014targeting}.
+In this part, we visit the subset of a modified release of the \cite{yeh2020poverty} poverty-mapping dataset from 2014 to 2016 to show the application of MDCP to provide reliable uncertainty quantification across rural and urban areas.
+In this data, the features are the satellite image, and the label is a continuously-valued wealth index.
+Figure~\ref{fig:poverty_target_by_source} visualizes the label density in the urban and rural areas which exhibits strong heterogeneity.

-We train an 8-channel \texttt{ResNet-18} backbone on the designated training split and denote its penultimate feature representation by $e(x)$.
+The dataset contains \(n=7,535\) samples, with 2,664 from urban areas and 4,871 from rural, each treated as a source.
+We reserve 37.5\% of the data for training and fit a shared 8-channel \textsc{ResNet-18} backbone~\citep{he2015ResNet-18} with random initialization.
+On top of the shared \textsc{ResNet-18} representation $e(x)$, we fit both pooled and source-specific working models that output $(\widehat\mu(x),\widehat\sigma(x))$ as in Section~\ref{sec:sim-regression} and hence a conditional density $\widehat f(y\given x)=\mathcal{N}(y;\widehat\mu(x),\widehat\sigma^2(x))$.
+Specifically, we train an 8-channel \textsc{ResNet-18} backbone on the designated training split and denote its penultimate feature representation by $e(x)$.
 During the training, we fit (i) a pooled heteroskedastic Gaussian model on the auxiliary training split and (ii) two source-specific Gaussian models for Urban and Rural on their corresponding auxiliary training subsets.
 Each model outputs functions $\widehat\mu(x)\in\mathbb{R}$ and $\widehat\sigma(x)>0$ (we use softplus as a monotone link to enforce positivity) and defines the conditional density $\widehat f(y\mid x)=\mathcal{N}(y;\widehat\mu(x),\widehat\sigma^2(x))$.
 The models are trained by minimizing the Gaussian negative log-likelihood: for an observation $(x_i,y_i)$,